 Participants will be invited to take part in the interview by email and then followed up with a telephone/text message (up to three times).
-Interviews will be conducted either via Microsoft Teams (Teams), over the telephone, or in person at the Department of Psychiatry offices depending on participant preferences.
-Interviews will last approximately 30 - 60 minutes and will be audio recorded through a digital recorder.
-Recordings will be uploaded within 24 hours to the secure university network.
-Recordings will be transcribed by the research team (manually or using Teams), or by a third-party provider who is a

-University registered supplier and will be required to adhere to recommendations from an Oxford University Third Party Security Assessment (TPSA).
+Interviews will be conducted either via Microsoft Teams (Teams) or over the telephone, depending on participant preferences.
+Interviews will last approximately 30 - 60 minutes and will be either audio recorded on Teams or through a digital recorder, depending on how the interview is being conducted.
+Recordings on a digital recorder will be uploaded within 24 hours to the secure university network.
+Recordings will be transcribed by the research team (manually or using the Teams transcript), or by a third-party provider who is a University registered supplier and will be required to adhere to recommendations from an Oxford University Third Party Security Assessment (TPSA).
 The transcriber will be required to delete all audio files after verbatim transcriptions have been checked by the research team.
 Information that could reveal the identity of a participant to other people will not be included in transcriptions.
 Transcripts will then be analysed using thematic analysis [34, 35].